badboy/mdbook-open-on-gh/README.md

 It adds an "Edit this file on GitHub" link on the bottom of every page, linking directly to the source file.
 It uses the configured `git-repository-url` as the base.
+Note that it assumes you use the `main` branch as your default branch - not `master`.

 ## Installation